 3. A new blank Teacher portfolio template will open:

-4. Click on 'Template settings' and name your template:
+4. Click on 'Untitled' and name your template:

 Activating your network templates